 Reason Of Why Do Scuba Divers Fall Backwards

-Scuba divers dive backward to ensure that they do not shatter their masks, or break any of their other equipment, such as their regulator.
+Scuba divers dive deep from backward to ensure that they do not shatter their masks, or break any of their other equipment, such as their regulator.
 Diving backward is also required on small boats, where it’s too small or not stable enough to perform a giant stride.

 When going to a diving site on a small boat or even drenched an inflatable you will almost certainly perform a backward roll to enter the water.
 The main reason for this is the small space and stability of the boat.
 Trying to get up with all your heavy equipment is tough enough on a large stationary boat, let alone on a small boat that is moving forward and backward.